Code-Institute-Submissions/Shadyxstep-Online-Cookbook--MS3_MayResub/README.md

 **JavaScript**
 - [JShint](https://jshint.com/)
-    -"There is only one function in this file.
+    -There is only one function in this file.
-        It takes no arguments.
+    -It takes no arguments.
-        This function contains 6 statements.
+    -This function contains 6 statements.
-        Cyclomatic complexity number for this function is 1.
+    -Cyclomatic complexity number for this function is 1.

         One undefined variable
         13	$